ajramos202/ajramos202/README.md

 <p align="center">The name's Ramos, Amanda Ramos</p>

-#### Greetings! 👋 I'm Amanda, a Data Scientist that is passionate about utilizing my skills to bring about changes in the
+#### Well met! 👋 I'm Amanda, a Data Scientist passionate about utilizing my skills to bring about changes in the
 #### accessibility of healthcare and justice.

 ### 🔭 What I'm Working On

 Currently, I'm focused on completing my education at Bloom Technical Institute.
 I'm in the final stretch!
-There is nowhere to go but up from here!
+There is nowhere to go but up.

 ### 🌱 What I'm Learning